 Different networked devices support different wireless frequencies (2.4 GHz/ 5 GHz), standards (a/b/g/n/ac/ax), or security modes (WPA2/WPA/WEP/OPEN).
-If a wireless capable device, for example, a router or a modem, happens to be defective, it’s very likely to stop delivering Wi-Fi to the end devices when they join the wireless network at once.
-Although the number of connected devices is far less than the practical maximum, some devices just cannot connect to the router.
+If a wireless capable device (such as a router or a modem) happens to be defective, it is highly likely to stop delivering Wi-Fi to the end devices when they join the wireless network all at once.
+Although the number of connected devices is far less than the practical maximum, some devices are simply unable to connect to the router.
 What’s worse, the Internet connection might keep dropping for no apparent reason.

 2. Network Traffic and Performance